Back to posts

 topic: "logs"

-• Kafka: Acts as a buffer, ensuring reliable transmission of logs to ClickHouse.
-Kafka’s distributed storage and message queuing make it a solid choice for log data streaming.
+• Kafka: Serves as a buffer, ensuring reliable log transmission to ClickHouse.
+Kafka’s distributed storage and message queuing make it a robust choice for log data streaming.

-• Custom Golang Workers: These workers process and batch logs from Kafka before they get into ClickHouse.
-They handle high throughput and transform log data for storage.
+• Custom Golang Workers: These workers process and batch logs from Kafka before ingestion into ClickHouse, handling high throughput and transforming log data for storage.

 go